-Let me know how you like the fiery heat in the comments!
+Let me know how you like this spicy grilled chicken in the comments!

 Try this easy South African style Peri Peri Chicken that will become a summer BBQ favourite!
 Adjust the level of heat according to your taste and learn how to spatchcock chicken the easy way.

 - 1.8 Kg whole chicken

 - 3 red chillies (reduce for less heat)

 - 1 green chilli

 - 1 small red onion, chopped